 Food stories: the corn

 For Maya, Inca and Aztec tribes, corn was so important to be considered a godsend: rituals and gifts to the cob-adorned God were a crucial moment for these ancient cultures.
-Even legends talk about it: according to the Mayas, the first human beings were created using corn flour!
+There are even legends about it: according to the Maya, the first human beings were created using corn flour!

 It was only after the discovery of America by Christopher Columbus that corn arrived in Europe and, then, worldwide.

-Today corn is 1000 times bigger, easier to husk and sweeter than its forefather.
-Its culinary uses are a lot: from the same ingredient we can get Mexican tortillas, Venezuelan arepas, Indian chapati, Italian polenta and African cous cous…
+Today corn is 1000 times bigger, easier to husk and sweeter than its ancestor.
+Its culinary uses are a lot: from the same ingredient we can get Mexican tortillas, Venezuelan arepas, Indian chapati, Italian polenta and African couscous…